Skip to main content

 A listing intermediary is a GST-registered person who lists short-stay and visitor accommodation on an online marketplace on behalf of the accommodation owner.

-You are only considered a listing intermediary if you have entered into an agreement with a marketplace operator to list or advertise accommodation provided by an owner.
+You are only considered a listing intermediary if you have entered into an agreement with an online marketplace to list or advertise accommodation provided by an owner.
 The agreement must be in your name (or trading name).

-If you have not entered into an agreement with the marketplace operator, you are not a listing intermediary.
-You must provide the marketplace operator with relevant information about the owner, including the owner’s GST registration status and bank account information.
+If you have not entered into an agreement with the online marketplace, you are not a listing intermediary.
+You must provide the online marketplace with relevant information about the owner, including the owner’s GST registration status and bank account information.

 If you are a listing intermediary, you: